-Division 2 Issue of provisional improvement notices by safety and health representative s.
-51AD

-- (2) The qualified representative may issue to the person a provisional improvement notice requiring the person to remedy - (a) the contravention or likely contravention; or - (b) the matters or activities occasioning the contravention or likely contravention. - (3) A qualified representative may exercise the power conferred by subsection (2) only - (a) in respect of a workplace for which the qualified representative was elected; or - (b) if, pursuant to a scheme under section 30A, the qualified representative was elected for a group of employees, in respect of any workplace at which any member of the group works. - (4) If a provisional improvement notice is issued to an employee, the employee must, as soon as is practicable, give a copy of the notice to the employee's employer.
+Part VI Division 2 Improvement and prohibition notices Issue of provisional improvement notices by safety and health representative s.
+51AD (2) The qualified representative may issue to the person a provisional improvement notice requiring the person to remedy - (a) the contravention or likely contravention; or (b) the matters or activities occasioning the contravention of likely contravention.
+(3) A qualified representative may exercise the power conferred by subsection (2) only - (a) in respect of a workplace for which the qualified representative was elected; or (b) if, pursuant to a scheme under section 30A, the qualified representative was elected for a group of employees, in respect of any workplace at which any member of the group works.
+(4) If a provisional improvement notice is issued to an employe the employee must, as soon as is practicable, give a copy of notice to the employee's employer.
 [Section 51AC inserted by No. 51 of 2004 s.
 55.]
 51AD.
-Consultation required before issue

-"consult" means consult about the matters or activities to which an intended notice will relate.

-- (2) Before issuing a provisional improvement notice a qualified representative must - (a) consult with the person that is to be issued with the notice; and - (b) if there is any other safety and health representative for the workplace concerned, consult with another representative for that workplace so far as it is reasonably practicable to do so.
+Consultation required before issue (1) In this section - "consult" means consult about the matters or activities to whic an intended notice will relate.
+(2) Before issuing a provisional improvement notice a qualified representative must - (a) consult with the person that is to be issued with the notice; and (b) if there is any other safety and health representative for the workplace concerned, consult with another representative for that workplace so far as it is reasonably practicable to do so.